Understanding Credit Reports

-1. Cosigner: For young adults (18 years and older), obtain a credit card with a parent or guardian as a co-signer.
+1. Authorized User/Cosigner: For young adults (18 years and older), obtain a credit card with a parent or guardian as a co-signer.

 Co-signers on an account are equally responsible for the loan.
 Therefore, the loan is on their credit report as well, making a positive or negative impact depending on how the credit is managed.

 2. Small credit building loan from a bank: Acquire a small loan for an item for which the individual already has money available in a separate account.
 Then, set up automatic withdrawals to make the payments.
 Using a local bank or credit union where the individual already has a checking or savings account usually works best.